dimple9705/Amazon-sales-Analysis-Dashbord/README.md

 Clean the data then build a dashboard
 I identified the null and duplicate records and removed the columns that are not useful for this Analysis
  Features:
-Profit Analysis by Product Subcategory
+Profit Analysis by Product category

 Country-wise Sales Comparison

-Top 10 Most Profitable Products
+Top 5 Most Profitable Products

 Time-based Trends (Monthly/Quarterly)